 Give Yourself a Break

-Want another way of creating a work-life balance as a freelancer?
-Take regular breaks.
+Another way of creating a work-life balance as a freelancer is to take regular breaks.

 I know – it sounds obvious, right?
 But it’s amazing how many people disobey this one simple rule.